GreenBeanGravy/FA11y/README.md

 - Get simple directions to Points of Interest (POIs)
 - Have your Health, Shield, and Weapon Rarity read out loud
-- Place a ping on the center of the storm for easier navigation
+- Place a ping on the center of the storm to avoid dying

-FA11y uses computer vision, Python's pyautogui library, and screen readers to make these features available.

 ## Keybinds
 Here are the keybindings for FA11y: